-This mechanism can be summarised as a combination of the current energy market (access) dispatch and a new CRM (physical) adjustments dispatch where generators participating in the CRM receive or pay their CRMP for their increases or decreases (adjustments) to their energy and FCAS dispatches.
+This mechanism can be summarised as a combination of the current energy market (access) dispatch and a new CRM (physical) adjustments dispatch where generators participating in the CRM receive or pay their CRMP for their increases or decreases (adjustments) to their energy.
+For units not participating in the CRM nothing would change from current dispatch and settlement arrangements.